TheGoodlike13/liberty_or_death/README.md

 In a twist of fate, [#ibm_security](#ibm_security) actually does contain some info.
 I need to setup a user registry of some kind.
 I assume in my examples the LDAP takes care of that, and we don't have nothin' here.

+I can't seem to find any resources online that would help.
+The impression I get is that far from being anywhere near done, we need to setup a bunch of framework shenanigans.
+It might be time to shelve Kerberos progress for now and proceed onto Active Directory/LDAP.